yeslogic/prince-docs/docs/prince-for-books.md

 prince-books OPTIONS FILES [-o PDF]
 ```

 To download it, head over to the [Prince for Books download page](/books/).
 It is available in package bundles only - to install it, the files need to be copied into place (Windows), or an installation script needs to be run (on Linux and MacOS).
+For details on the installation layout, please consult the [Installation Layout](installing.md#installation-layout) section.

 <p class="note">
-Prince for Books can be installed without problem alongside a normal Prince installation - the executable to run is called <code>prince-books</code>.
+Prince for Books can be installed without problem alongside a normal Prince installation - the executable to run is called <code>prince-books</code>, which is also the name of the location for all resource files.
 </p>

 Line breaking